THE SATOR SQUARE

 ALPHA AND OMEGA

 Alpha and Omega are the first and last letters of the Greek alphabet.
 The writer of the Book of Revelation uses them as a title to signify the eternity of God Almighty (1:8; 21:6) and of Jesus (22:13; cf. 1:17).
-Now, my view is that the Revelation dates from around the time of Nero’s persecution in AD 64.
+Now, my view is that the Revelation may date from around the time of Nero’s persecution in AD 64.
 And this suggests to me that the writer of the SATOR square knew the Book of Revelation.
 Of course, others date the Revelation from the late first century.
 And it’s possible one way or another that the Alpha-Omega of the SATOR square came first and the Revelation borrowed it.
-But either way is possible.
+Either way is possible.
 After all, the Lord had said to Isaiah a full eight hundred years before, I am the first and I am the last (Isa.
 44:6).

 So, all in all, the SATOR square not only shows knowledge of the Lord’s Prayer and of the ‘Alpha and Omega’ title.
 But it also shows a Christology as high as any in the New Testament.
 It identifies the crucified Jesus with the Father, the Sower or Progenitor of all, who holds steady the wheels of all creation.
 It’s quite a message to be contained in a twenty-five letter puzzle.